pviwatkurkul/cse15l-lab-reports/lab-report-3.md

 ~~~

 * In this case we move from the docsearch working directory to the government subdirectory inside of technical.
 We then run the same command and see that it's only showing the subdirectories within the government subdirectory compared to the last command.
-* This is useful again in seeing specific subdirectories based on the uesr location.
+* This is useful again in seeing specific subdirectories based on the user location.

 * We can also search for a different type with the similar commands.